 Examples of everyday substances that fall below pH7, and thus are acidic, include black coffee, vinegar and therefore wine, as well as battery acid, which is at the far end of the scale at pH0.
 Typical alkaline substances that test above pH7 include seawater, antacids and household bleach.
 Remembering that pH7 is the middle of the scale, it is interesting to note that healthy human blood has a pH just above 7, just a little on the alkaline side.

 What is pH Balance & Why is it Important?

 Remembering that pure water has a pH of 7, consider for a moment that the adult human body is roughly 60 percent water.
 In fact, the brain and heart are 73 percent water, muscles are 79 percent and bones, similar in make-up to teeth, are 31 percent.

 It is therefore no surprise the human body requires a properly balanced pH close to water to live.
 The human kidneys’ function is not only to filter out impurities from the cardiovascular system, but also to maintain the right balance of acid versus alkaline in the blood to maintain a pH level of 7.4.

 When there is too much acid in the blood and a low pH level a metabolic acidosis occurs.
 This condition will hinder the natural chemical processes that allow the human body to function properly.
-This condition is commonly associated with diabetes, high blood pressure, heart failure, kidney disease, an overwhelming infection, severe diarrhea and laxative abuse.
+When the body cannot function properly, humans develop chronic health conditions.
+Carrying too much acid in the blood is commonly associated with diabetes, high blood pressure, heart failure, kidney disease, an overwhelming infection, severe diarrhea and laxative abuse.

 On the other hand, when there is too much alkaline in the blood, a high pH level, a person is suffering from metabolic alkalosis.
 Metabolic alkalosis is attributed to alcohol abuse, adrenal disease, excess vomiting, abuse of diuretics and again laxative abuse.